Shahin093/mtm-tradus-inventory-management/README.md

 - you can searching all of Supplier.
 - you can pagination all of Supplier.
 - (Authentication): it could access only Admins & Yourself.

+### GET by ID

+- you can get single Supplier using GET Route.
+- Dynamic route ("/:id")
+- (Authentication): it could access only Admins & Yourself.
+-